Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

   - Server - Enter your Nextcloud WebDAV Base LAN URL (found in "Properties" in the Nextcloud service page).

-  - User name - The default user is "admin," but this is your user within Nextcloud, so be sure it is the correct user if you have more than one.
+  - User name - The default user is "embassy" but this is your user within Nextcloud, so be sure it is the correct user if you have more than one.

   - Password - Your Nextcloud user's password (Default found in "Properties" in the Nextcloud service page).